61. Impressionism

 “Because it shouldn’t be used at all, for anything.
 When I first agreed to help Victoria, it was because she convinced me she could make the world a better place.
 We were living in a time when governments and corporations were slowly taking control of our lives.
 Every year it seemed the rich gained more control over the world order.
 They warped it to fit their needs and ensured its perpetuity.
 When I was young, I fought against it along like any other naive youth, but just like everyone else, I grew up to learn that the system is too powerful to fight.
 Then Victoria convinced me that she could replace the system with something better.
 All she needed was my help, and my glyphs.
 And like that, I became naive all over again.”

 Paul resumed painting.
 “I gave them to her, and she succeeded.
-She ruin the world doing so, but she got rid of the immortal corporations and the governments, and replaced them with something worse.
+She ruined the world doing so, but she got rid of the immortal corporations and the governments, and replaced them with something worse.
 This empire is no better than the governments from before.
 It enslaves.
 It controls.
 It spies.
 Only this one uses powers I gave it.
 I should have realized then that corruption is just a part of life.
 You must know something about that.
 Throughout history the few have always manipulated the many.
 Victoria was just another tyrant.”

 “But I am not,” Sakhr said.
 “In the thousands of years I’ve lived, I have never sought to control the world.
 All I’m trying to do now is keep it from falling into the abyss.